Wilkins Peak

 Wilkins Peak is a small mountain located in Sweetwater County, Wyoming, between the cities of Green River and Rock Springs.
 It is primarily used for radio and television station transmitters, but it also serves radio needs of the FAA, EMS, and local businesses such as Questar Gas.
 In 2003, a tower on the peak was knocked down by a vehicle delivering propane to customers.
 The tower was owned by Wyoming Public Radio and served the local area with programming from National Public Radio.
 There are numerous access roads to the peak.
 It is not gated and is open year-round, weather permitting.
 Along with radio, the mountain is also a popular location for mountain biking and hiking.
 The mountain's geology is typical for its location in southwestern Wyoming.

 Geology

 Along with other mountains in southwestern Wyoming, Wilkins Peak is part of the Green River Formation, a formation of the intermontane Lake Gosiute environment during the Eocene epoch.
 Similar to its neighboring Aspen Mountain, Wilkins Peak is part of the Rock Springs Uplift, and some of the largest oil shale and trona beds in the region are located near the mountain.
+The Rock Springs Uplift formed during the Laramide Orogeny.
 Wilkins Peak also has its own distinct segment of the Green River Formation, which is known as the Wilkins Peak Member.

 The peak itself is 7650 ft in elevation and is located 8.18 mi from Rock Springs, Wyoming and 6.3 mi from Green River, Wyoming.
+The peak displays evidence of an ancient Lake Gosiute, a large inland saliene lake that existed 50 million years ago.
+The peak is composed of repetitive layers (cycles) of white dolomitic marlstone, greenish-gray mudstone, and oil shale.